Christ is arrested (Matthew 26:47-56)

 Christ spent the last night before his death praying with the apostles in the Garden of Gethsemane.
 That same night, Judas Iscariot – also one of the apostles – arrived with a band of soldiers sent by the chief priests.
 They were there to arrest him.

 Judas had agreed to betray his friend in exchange for money.
 To identify Christ to the soldiers, he famously kissed him in greeting.
-This stained glass scene pictures this dramatic moment.
-Beneath the betrayal, we see St Peter attacking the high priest’s servant with a sword.
-When the soldiers went to arrest Christ, he lashed out and cut off the servant’s ear.
+When the soldiers came to arrest Christ, St. Peter got caught up in the moment.
+He drew his sword and cut off the ear of the high priest’s servant.
+But Christ immediately told him to stop.
+The soldiers then seized Jesus and led him away.

 All four gospels cover the story of Christ’s arrest, while including additional details.
 St Mark says that a young man – possibly even Mark himself – tried to follow Christ (Mark 14:43-52).
 St Luke says that Christ healed the servant’s ear (Luke 22:47-53).
 And St John tells us the servant’s name – Malchus (John 18:1-11).